Coding & demos

 On demo days, you will meet your TA in class and present your progress.

-• See the Team schedule for your assigned timeslot.
+• See the project team schedule for your assigned timeslot.

 • You have 15 minutes for the demo.